Sir Robert Menzies Memorial Scholarships in Law

 6.3 An offer of award will normally be made within 24 hours of interview.
 A formal acceptance is required within 48 hours of offer, failing which the offer will lapse.

-7.1 Scholarships provide emoluments up to AU$75,000 per annum to meet compulsory university fees and charges and to contribute towards the cost of books, equipment, living and travel.
+7.1 The Scholarships provide emoluments up to AU$75,000 per annum towards compulsory university fees and charges, a living allowance, the cost of books, equipment and travel.
 Emoluments are not subject to income tax in the United Kingdom; taxation arrangements in other jurisdictions may differ.

 7.2 University and other expenses